 classroom and lab setting to enable you to develop proficiency in maintaining and

 using aseptic techniques, administering specified medications under the direction

-of a physician, performing various laboratory tests, and assisting the physician with
+various laboratory tests, and assisting with minor surgery.

-Upon completion of the program you will be qualified to take the certifying examination
+Upon completion of the program you will be qualified to take a certifying examination

-by the California Certifying Board for Medical Assistants.
+by either the California Certifying Board for Medical Assistants or the American Medical

 - Option #2 Medical Billing Certification (Night Program)

 Admittance into the program is by application only (March 15 - May 31 annually).
 Applications for the Medical Billing program will be available online starting March

 15, 2015 .
 For more information go to our Student Resources page.